 Law is a global profession.
 An understanding of more than one legal system, language and culture can open up a world of opportunity.

 On this four-year, joint honours course you will develop your Spanish language and cultural knowledge of Spain and Latin America to degree level alongside taking core units in civil and common law, the world's most prominent legal systems.
 You will have the chance to spend your third year at a Spanish-speaking university.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 The course is structured to help you think, write, reason and argue like an international lawyer while gaining a rich understanding of language, literature, history and culture of the Spanish-speaking world.
 It will also help you develop key skills in research and analysis.